 Author last name, first name.
-"Title of Information in Quotation Marks."
-Website name italicized.
-Publisher or sponsor of website (or N.p. if none), date shown on website (or n.d. for no date).
-Web.
-Date of your access. <complete Internet address>
+"Title of Article in Quotation Marks."
+Website name italicized, Version or edition numbers, Publisher or sponsor of website, Publication date, Internet location.
+Date accessed.

 Note: Web sites may not always contain all the information shown here.
+Use the information you can find.
 For example, if the article has no author, begin with the title of the article.